pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Challenge 1: Alignment
 How can we ensure that synthetic intelligent agents or systems' actions, goals, and "values" do not conflict with short or long-term human well-being?

 In my view, putting on guardrails to synthetic intelligence is brittle because there are too many edges cases.
-An example of this is that there the many ways people can and do jailbreak current generative ML systems like ChatGPT.
+An example of this is that there the many ways people can and do jailbreak popular LLM-based systems.

 ## Solution: Curiosity, foresight and memory
 Building maximum curiosity, truth seeking , and with foresight (aka imagination) is the best way to align human well-being and synthetic intelligence.